-20 apartments for rent in Tuxedo, Birmingham, AL
+20 apartments for rent near Tuxedo, Birmingham, AL

 The Tuxedo neighborhood of Birmingham is a middle-class neighborhood.
 17th Alley, 18th Alley, 22nd Street, Avenue 7 and Avenue I are some of the streets that border this community.